 Clear Channel will pay Big Machine Label Group and its artists, including Swift, for songs played on the air or over the Web, the companies said today in a statement.
 It marks the first time musicians and their labels have collected royalties from traditional radio broadcasters.

-“We’re trying to convince labels to enter into a direct deal because we can’t get legislation passed,” said Azoff, a Clear Channel director and chairman of Live Nation Entertainment Inc. (LYV) “Clear Channel is first of these deals.”
+“We’re trying to convince labels to enter into a direct deal because we can’t get legislation passed,” said Azoff, a Clear Channel director and chairman of Live Nation Entertainment Inc. (LYV:US) “Clear Channel is first of these deals.”

-Clear Channel, based in San Antonio, operates iHeart Radio, which competes with Pandora Media Inc. (P) for online listeners.
+Clear Channel, based in San Antonio, operates iHeart Radio, which competes with Pandora Media Inc. (P:US) for online listeners.
 Pandora co-founder Tim Westergren was scheduled to testify today before Congress, seeking lower royalty rates for streaming.

 As part of the agreement, Clear Channel negotiated “more realistic” digital royalty rates, said Azoff, who sold his Front Line Management business to Live Nation last year.
 Live Nation, based in Beverly Hills, California, is the largest concert promoter and ticket seller.